 *Being Jazz: My Life as a (Transgender) Teen by Jazz Jennings

 Transgender teen activist/reality TV star Jazz Jennings, who voiced her gender identity at 2, who became a transgender icon at 5, shares her first 15 years.
-The middle-grade companion to her picture book, I Am Jazz (above).
+The middle-grade companion to her picture book, I Am Jazz.

 Wandering Son (multi-volume series) by Shimura Takako, translated by Matt Thorn

-A groundbreaking graphic series from Japan about two middle-school friends coming of age: Nitori who wishes he could be a girl and Takatsuki who wishes she could be a boy.
-Creator Shimura treats both protagonists’ journeys of self-discovery with gentle honesty; her characters are wide-eyed and adorable, uncertain and searching.
+A groundbreaking graphic series from Japan about two middle-school friends coming-of-age: Nitori who wishes he could be a girl and Takatsuki who wishes she could be a boy.
+Creator Shimura treats both protagonists’ journeys of self-discovery with gentle honesty.

 Beyond Magenta: Transgender Teens Speak Out written and photographed by Susan Kuklin